-Appellees moved for summary judgment on Swinehart's negligence and gross negligence claims on the element of causation, i.e., that Swinehart could not have recovered either his claimed interest in the disputed leases or, alternatively, the value of those leases under the third contract because: (1) the third contract was not enforceable under the statute of frauds, and (2) the contract right Swinehart sought to enforce constituted a "claim" under bankruptcy law, not an ownership interest, therebymaking Swinehart an unsecured creditor, entitling him to a 31% pro-rata share of the property in the bankruptcy estate.
+Appellees moved for summary judgment on Swinehart's negligence and gross negligence claims on the element of causation, i.e., that Swinehart could not have recovered either his claimed interest in the disputed leases or, alternatively, the value of those leases under the third contract because: (1) the third contract was not enforceable under the statute of frauds, and (2) the contract right Swinehart sought to enforce constituted a "claim" under bankruptcy law, not an ownership interest, thereby making Swinehart an unsecured creditor, entitling him to a 31% pro-rata share of the property in the bankruptcy estate.
 Appellees also moved for summary judgment on the DTPA and breach of warranty claims on the causation element, and the breach of contract claim on the ground that legal malpractice claims sound in tort, not contract.
-Appellees, however, did not move for summary judgment on Swinehart's constructive trust claim.
+Appellees, however, did not assert in their motion for summary judgment that Swinehart could not have recovered on his constructive trust claim in the underlying suit against Haber Oil.
 The trial court granted summary judgment on Swinehart's claims for negligence, gross negligence, DTPA violations, breach of warranty, and breach of contract.
-Swinehart appeals the granting of summary judgment on his negligence and gross negligence claims.
+Swinehart appeals the granting of summary judgment on his negligence and gross negligence claims.3